Abdullah-Al-Ovi/numerical_methods/README.md

 11
 ```

-### Output:
+#### Output:

-A graphical table pops up with the interpolated value highlighted.
+A graphical table pops up with the interpolated value highlighted:

 ```
 +-----+-----+